 Take the left on Bonticou Road and steel yourself for the rock scramble to come.

 7. It took us seven minutes to reach the yellow-blazed start of the Bonticou Ascent Path, perhaps the coolest trail in the Hudson Valley, on the left.
 Take this left turn to head downhill to the start of the scramble.

-9. Follow the yellow blazes as they lead you up, up and up.
+yellow red blazes as they lead you up, up and up.

 11. Never mind the buzzards.
 They’ll get their lunch some other way.
 Also, bonus points if you locate the rock that gives a perfect profile of Abraham Lincoln (without the hat.)

 12. It took us about 20 minutes to do the whole scramble.
 And when you get to the top, man, those views.

 13. Take a right at the top of the cliffs to explore a bit beyond the

 Yellow Red Trail.
 These open clifftops with views in all directions are a great place to sit and grab a snack.
 Take a few minutes to soak it in.
 (Update 9/30/2014: Check out this great photo sphere image of the view at the top of the Crag, taken by Dan Novin and submitted on the site’s Facebook page.)